dmkto/x/about.md

 # About

-This is a twitter theme for Jekyll.
+Fukouna Shoujo 03.

+This theme was made by [K. Kent](https://github.com/kkent030315/jekyll-twitter-theme)